 Section 194A of the Income Tax Act deals with the interest paid on secured and unsecured credit.
 However, this section does not apply to interest paid on securities.
 According to the Section 194A, payment is made in the form of:

-Interests on your recurring deposits
+Interests on recurring deposits

-Interest income you earn on fixed deposits
+Interest income earned on fixed deposits

 Interest charged on advances and loans